ABBO News

 “So long as he governs with moderation and not with chaos, the markets will welcome him,” said Rellie.

-Some bankers worried about how to navigate unpredictable shifts in government policy, the impact of trade tariffs, a potentially perilous fiscal path that adds trillions of dollars to the national debt as well as about the potential tightening of visa programs.
+Some bankers worried about how to navigate unpredictable shifts in government policy, the impact of trade tariffs, a potentially perilous fiscal path that adds trillions of dollars to the national debt, and the potential tightening of visa programs.

 For now, though, the reaction was euphoric.
-As U.S. stocks rallied sharply, one equity capital markets banker who declined to be named said his colleagues had got fresh mandates Wednesday morning as well as an opportunity to pitch for an initial public offering.
+As U.S. stocks rallied sharply, one equity capital markets banker who declined to be named said his colleagues got fresh mandates Wednesday morning and an opportunity to pitch for an initial public offering.
 The message was, “Let’s get the ball rolling,” the banker said.

-An investment banker who works at a global firm in New York also said that his firm had an internal call to discuss deals, including possibly revisiting some transactions that may have not passed regulatory scrutiny under Lina Khan’s Federal Trade Commission in the Biden administration.
+An investment banker at a global firm in New York also said his firm had an internal call to discuss deals, including possibly revisiting some transactions that may have not passed regulatory scrutiny under Lina Khan’s Federal Trade Commission in the Biden administration.

 MORE BUSINESS

 A more lenient approach to antitrust issues could boost dealmaking in many sectors.
-Two sources with knowledge of the media industry said the sector was in for a period of consolidation over the next two years.
+Two sources with knowledge of the media industry said the sector was in for two years of consolidation.

-Greg Hertrich, head of U.S. depository strategies at Nomura, said the banking industry could see more mergers, too.
+Greg Hertrich, head of U.S. depository strategies at Nomura, projected more banking mergers.
 “The current number of 4,700 banks in the U.S. may be reduced to around 2,500 faster,” he said.

 Large financial deals will have more chance of being greenlighted.
-Shares of payments firms Capital One (NYSE: COF) and Discover Financial Services (NYSE: DFS), awaiting approval of a $35.3 billion deal, surged.
+Shares of payments firms Capital One (NYSE: COF) and Discover Financial Services (NYSE: DFS), awaiting approval of a $35.3 billion deal, surged after Trump was elected.

-For banks, one of the biggest questions now is how stringent new Basel capital standards are going to be.
+For banks, one of the biggest questions is how stringent new Basel capital standards will be.

-Ed Mills, an analyst at Raymond James, said the turnover of regulators as the new administration comes in will “stall the bank regulatory super cycle that has existed over the last couple of years.”
+Raymond James analyst Ed Mills said the turnover of regulators as the new administration comes in will “stall the bank regulatory super cycle that has existed over the last couple of years.”

 “We are unlikely to see any major bank regulation come out and all of this paints a very favorable picture for the banks,” said Mills.